ross-bish/5th-Year-Python-Revision/instructions.md

 ![image](image_2.png)

-The follwoing problems are designed to try to help you revise and recap on topics we have covered throughout the year.
+The following problems are designed to try to help you revise and recap on topics we have covered throughout the year.

-## Problems
+## Problems ⚔️
 1. Write a program that asks the user to enter three numbers.
 The program should print the largest number.

 2. Your cousin, who lives in Chicago, tells you that the temperature there on a July day can be as high as 87 degrees Fahrenheit.